 1. Cardinal Tetras

 The most widely recognized schooling fish is the cardinal tetra, and they are extremely suitable for planted tanks.
 I understand if you find they a bit boring or cliché, so I promise I’ll add some more uncommon fish further down the list.

-Cardinal tetra’s are colorful and rather shy, but in a group find courage to swim around among the plants.
+Cardinal tetras are colorful and rather shy, but in a group find courage to swim around among the plants.
 Their color adds so much to the look of your aquarium that I guarantee you’ll like it.
 The blue looks like bright LED lights.
 If you add a group of 10 or more cardinal tetras to your planted tank you’ll not be disappointed, as they are very peaceful fish, (as are white cloud mountain minnows).

 I’m starting to sound like a salesperson here, so I’ll turn it down a notch.
 The reason why I decided to put these fish on top of this list is because I’m thinking of adding a school of these fish (or neon tetras if I’m feeling bold) to my Dutch style aquascape.

 2. Harlequin Rasboras